Master of Arts in Education (MAE)

 Transfer of Coursework

 In the Master of Arts in Education program, a total of six semester or nine quarter credits can be transferred into the program.
 These must be graduate-level courses and a grade of “B” or higher must have been earned in each course being transferred.
-Transferred courses can only be applied to the core courses of the MAE Curriculum and Instruction, MAE Instructional Technology: Teaching the 21st Century Learner, MAE Educational Leadership, MAE Leadership in Early Childhood Education, and MAE Autism programs.
-For the Master of Arts in Education, Teaching and Learning emphasis and Educational Administration, 12 credits of block transfer are allowed.
+Transferred courses can only be applied to the core courses of the MAE Curriculum and Instruction, MAE Educational Leadership, and MAE Autism programs.
+The transfer of coursework limitation policy does not apply to courses taken through the UMass Global School of Extended Education; those Autism courses may be applied to the MAE program.
+For the Master of Arts in Education, Teaching and Learning emphasis and Educational Administration, 7 credits of block transfer are allowed.

 Time Limitations